Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 Consequently, they may open themselves up to various “etheric infections” and psychic attacks.

 In fact, I would be especially hesitant to go to a psychic healer.
 Why?
-The etheric and astral dimensions are highly chaotic, filled with what the traditions refer to as “ghosts, monsters, and spirits.”
+The etheric and astral dimensions are highly chaotic, filled with what Eastern traditions such as Taoism call “ghosts, monsters, and spirits.”

-As a people, we are largely ignorant of these non-physical dimensions and the potential harms we can invite in through our naivety and passive consent.
+As a people, we are largely ignorant of these non-physical dimensions and the potential harms we invite through our naivety and passive consent.

 The Business of Enlightenment